EdDataScienceEES/tutorial-Kirstb-04/index.md

 3. **Bonus section** - General tips for a professional markdown

 ## 1a.
-Moving files about in Github
+Moving Files About in Github

 One of the first things I struggled with when I first started to use Github was how to move files.
 I got very frustrated but soon realised there are actually multiple ways you can do this.
 The first way (and I find the easiest) is to manually

+## 1b.
+Changing File Names

+## 1c.
+Undoing Commits

+## 1d.
+Merge conflicts - what do they mean?

 ## 3. Bonus section - General tips for a professional markdown